 - A jelly bag or suitable cloth is needed when extracting juice for jelly.
 Firm unbleached muslin or cotton flannel with the napped side turned in or four thicknesses of closely woven cheesecloth may be used.
 Jelly bags or cloths should be damp when extracting juice.

-- A jelly, candy, or deep-fat thermometer should be used to determine doneness in jellied fruit products without added pectin.
+- A jelly, candy, or deep-fat thermometer should be used to determine if jellied fruit products are cooked without added pectin.

 - A boiling water bath canner is necessary for processing all unrefrigerated or unfrozen fruit spreads.